Updated October 2016

 Few countries recommend whooping cough boosters throughout life and it is logical to do so in the face of more transmissions from adults to infants.
 Mother to newborn, for example.
 Many people knowing this problem, and about to welcome a new arrival into a family, are seeking booster shots.
 In most countries there will be suitable vaccine available, usually the one that is used to boost diphtheria, tetanus, whooping cough and polio in children aged about 3 to 5, who have completed their primary courses of these immunizations.

-The vaccine I am aware of in the UK that is licenced for adults and children of 3 and over is called Repevax and is made by Sanofi-Pasteur.
-This can be obtained from a pharmacy on prescription and needs to be given under medical supervision.
+There are two vaccines licenced for adults and children in the UK, Repevax® and Boostrix®-IPV.
+These can be obtained from a pharmacy on prescription and need to be given under medical supervision.
 It boosts tetanus, diphtheria, pertussis and polio.

 In the UK it is not a public policy procedure and therefore the cost has to be borne by the patient.
 It is not known how often it should be repeated, but as a rule of thumb, most experts are likely to advise every 10 years until better information is available.